sushil1024/DuckShield/README.md

 Prevents HID attack/Keystroke attack performed by physical thumb drives known as Rubber Ducky.

 # How it works
-1. This software detects and blocks the Rubber Ducky before any severe damage to the system.
+1. The software detects and blocks the Rubber Ducky before any severe damage to the system.
-2. It alerts the administrator of the computer that security breach has taken place at the office by sending the admin an email with a 'log.txt' file.
+2. Alerts the administrator via an email with the log file.
-3. The log file contains the intentions of the Rubber Ducky like what it was trying to access and what keystrokes were pressed.
+3. The log file contains the registered keystrokes of the Rubber Ducky.
-4. The blocked keyboard can be unblocked by pressing a combination of hot keys.
+4. The blocked keyboard can be unblocked by pressing a combination of hot keys ie. 'esc + e + m'.

 # Instructions
 1. Change the sender's email address in the 'mailto.py' file with the organization's email id.